RichardAkkad/PythonStockMarketPredictorSp500/README.md

 About Me

 I come from a mathematics and statistics background, which has always been the foundation of how I approach problem solving.
 More recently, I have been focused on web development and building websites, but I wanted to return to something more analytical and data-driven.
+I have always been interested in how the stock market operates and I was keen to learn how to make predictions on the stock market.
 This project gave me the opportunity to combine my statistical background with machine learning and Python (which is the first language I first started off learning), which was a great challenge.

 Project Overview

 This project uses historical S&P 500 index data to predict whether the market will go up or down the following day.
 It was built entirely in JupyterLab using Python and a range of data science libraries.
 The data was downloaded using yfinance, which pulls historical daily price data for the S&P 500 index (ticker: ^GSPC) going back to 1990 — over 9,000 trading days in total.